mdsimon2/RPi-CamillaDSP/README.md

 - [RPi4 + CamillaDSP Tutorial ASR Thread](https://www.audiosciencereview.com/forum/index.php?threads/rpi4-camilladsp-tutorial.29656/) - This tutorial originally lived in this thread.
 It is a good place to discuss using CamillaDSP on a RPi as well as display / remote control integrations.

-- [Pi4 + CamillaDSP + MOTU M4 ASR Thread](https://www.audiosciencereview.com/forum/index.php?threads/pi4-camilladsp-audio-interface-motu-m4-phenomal-dsp-streamer.24493/) - Excellent thread that helped inspire this tutorial.
+- [Pi4 + CamillaDSP + MOTU M4 ASR Thread](https://www.audiosciencereview.com/forum/index.php?threads/pi4-camilladsp-audio-interface-motu-m4-phenomal-dsp-streamer.24493/) - Excellent thread by [@armigo](https://www.audiosciencereview.com/forum/index.php?members/armigo.20011/) that helped inspire this tutorial.

 - [Budget Standalone Toslink > DSP > Toslink with CamillaDSP ASR Thread](https://www.audiosciencereview.com/forum/index.php?threads/budget-standalone-toslink-dsp-toslink-with-camilladsp-set-up-instructions-for-newbies.30830/) - Great thread by [@MCH](https://www.audiosciencereview.com/forum/index.php?members/mch.30254/) showing how to make a low cost (< 50€ !)
 TOSLINK input / output stereo room correction DSP using CamillaDSP.

 - [Using a Raspberry Pi as equaliser in between an USB Source and USB DAC](https://www.audiosciencereview.com/forum/index.php?threads/using-a-raspberry-pi-as-equaliser-in-between-an-usb-source-ipad-and-usb-dac.25414/page-3#post-1180356) - Great thread from [@DeLub](https://www.audiosciencereview.com/forum/index.php?members/delub.16965/) on how to use a RPi as a USB gadget.
-Note, with recent versions of Ubuntu or Raspberry Pi OS, steps 1-6 can be skipped (no need to compile kernel).
+Note, with Raspberry Pi OS Bookworm or Ubuntu Server 24.04, steps 1-6 can be skipped (no need to compile kernel).

 ## CamillaDSP Setup

 This part describes how to get a working CamillaDSP setup.
-For reference, a complete install should take just under 1 hour (including display and FLIRC IR receiver setup), most of that time is waiting for things to download / install.
+For reference, a complete install should take under 1 hour (including [OLED display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display) and {FLIRC IR receiver}(https://github.com/mdsimon2/RPi-CamillaDSP#flirc-usb-ir-receiver) setup), most of that time is waiting for things to download / install.

 ### 1) Write OS to micro SD and login to RPi via SSH

 Raspberry Pi OS Lite 64 bit Bookworm is the recommended OS.
-Ubuntu Server 24.04 LTS 64 bit can also be used for all DACs in this tutorial with the exception of the HifiBerry DAC8x
+Ubuntu Server 24.04 LTS 64 bit can also be used but does not currently work with the HifiBerry DAC8x

 Download and install Raspberry Pi Imager from the links below for your OS.